 Tracking the Effects of the Virus

 One can also track the impact of COVID-19 in Ecuador by looking at unemployment.
-By June 2020, unemployment reached 13.3%, drastically higher than 3.8% where it was just six months earlier.
+By June 2020, unemployment reached 13.3%, drastically higher than 3.8% just six months earlier.
 Statistics also found that around 67% of workers were underemployed during this time.
 Additionally, extreme poverty in Ecuador nearly doubled between 2019 and 2020.
 These economic pressures brought great stress upon the country.
-It was clear that the economy and the people were struggling monetarily.
+It was clear that the economy and the people faced monetary struggles.
 Reopening the country also seemed to be a massive risk, however, due to the unknown number of cases.

 Another factor is the large population of refugees in Ecuador.
 Ecuador has one of the highest South American refugee populations at around 70,000 and close to 385,000 asylum seekers.
-These people have entitlement to government medical assistance but do not always receive the aid in practice.
-The U.N. refugee agency UNHCR is working to detect COVID-19 in these communities and provide services.
-UNHCR has also worked to train and equip six other community organizations around Ecuador to work at a more local level.
+These people have entitlement to government medical assistance but do not always receive aid in practice.
+The U.N.
+Refugee Agency (UNHCR) is working to detect COVID-19 in these communities and provide services.
+The UNHCR has also worked to train and equip six other community organizations around Ecuador to work at a more local level.
 These groups work through phone hotlines and home visits to identify cases and notify the community in an effort to slow the spread of the virus in these at-risk communities.

 Ecuador in Recovery

 In recent weeks, Ecuador has begun to regain control as the number of deaths has dropped off.
-The government has received money from private donors and other governments to bolster its medical system by better funding and equipping its hospitals.
-As Ecuador begins to build back, it is worth noting how a country with an already unstable economy and an ill-equipped medical system can experience devastation in a short period of time by the virus.
-It seems that the worst is over for COVID-19 in Ecuador, but its story serves as a warning of the possible dangers of pandemics in developing countries.
+The government is receiving money from private donors and other governments to bolster its medical system by better funding and equipping its hospitals.
+As Ecuador begins to build back, it is worth noting how the virus can devastate a country with an already unstable economy and an ill-equipped medical system in a short period of time.
+It seems that the worst is over for COVID-19 in Ecuador, but the nation’s story serves as a warning of the possible dangers of pandemics in developing countries.

 – Jackson Bramhall